Farhana-coder17/BLOG_WEBSITE_PROJECT/README.md

-Blog Websit (Django, MySQL, CRUD, Image Upload) Project Overview
+Blog Website (Django, MySQL, CRUD, Image Upload) Project Overview
 A Django-based blog website that allows users to create, edit, update, and delete blog posts with image upload.
 Users can log in, and post blogs.
 An admin panel is included for managing users and content.